Why Is My LiftMaster Garage Door Opener Beeping?

 1. Check if something is blocking the sensors and remove any hindrances

 2. Confirm that the sensors are properly aligned.
-If the LED light on your sensors are flickering or turned off, it’s an indication that sensors are misaligned
+If the LED light on your sensors is flickering or turned off, it’s an indication that the sensors are misaligned

 3. To align sensors, loosen the nut and adjust the position of the sensor until a green light turns on, then tighten the nut to hold the sensor in place.
 Test your door using a remote or door control.